Study Mechanical Engineering in the US

 To learn more about advanced credit options, finances, English language proficiency, and more at the University of the Pacific, speak to a Shorelight advisor.

-Earning an undergraduate or master’s degree in mechanical engineering at world-class universities in the US opens doors to countless opportunities for new graduates.
+Earning an undergraduate or master’s degree in this engineering specialization at world-class universities in the US opens doors to countless opportunities for new graduates.
 Researching the universities that want to recruit international students like you, in addition to studying their various engineering degree offerings, can help you make the right decision and take the next step toward your dream career.

 What Are Mechanical Engineering Careers?